1

 6

-The 1903 Fiesta de las Flores, Los Angeles' first major floral festival, was a vibrant celebration of the city’s blossoming cultural identity.
+Fiesta de Los Angeles, Los Angeles' first major floral festival, was a vibrant celebration of the city’s blossoming cultural identity.
 Featuring lavish parades, horse-drawn carriages adorned with flowers, and joyous festivities, the event captivated locals and visitors alike.
-This colorful spectacle not only highlighted the region’s natural beauty but also symbolized the growing sense of community and pride in early 20th-century Los Angeles, establishing a beloved tradition that showcased the city’s unique charm.
+Jonathan Club member

 7